dwnatwick/MCW-Windows-Virtual-Desktop/Hands-on Labs/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

     -    **Subscription:** Select the desired subscription for the Log Analytics workspace.

-    -    **Resource Group:** Create a new resource group or select 1 from the list.
+    -    **Resource Group:** Create a new resource group or select one from the list.

     -    **Name:** Enter a unique name for the workspace.